DavidRach/USERM/instruction_basic.md

 </p>

 The left panel allows users to interactively select and un-select fluroescence and detectors, and modify intensities.
-So that users can flexibily explore the impact of fluorescence combination and intensities on the predicted spread.
+So that users can flexibly explore the impact of fluorescence combination and intensities on the predicted spread.
+Of note, you can use set-all button to adjust all intensities together.
+This can be handy when you want to set all of them as 0 except one fluorescence, in which case you are simulating a SCC sample.

 <p align="center">